 - Helping Your Community with Dad: For some dads, being celebrated and the center of attention isn't their cup of tea.
-For those dads, you can celebrate Father’s Day with them by helping others.
+For those dads, you can celebrate Father's Day with them by helping others.
 Spend time with your dad volunteering at a food bank or shelter.
 Spending time with him, without making time for him, can be the perfect Father's Day gift.

-- A Classic Twist – The most typical Father’s Day gifts are ties and socks.
+- A Classic Twist - The most typical Father’s Day gifts are ties and socks.
 This year, put a personal twist on them to make a one-of-a-kind present.
-You can personalize both socks and ties with your face on them, so Dad will always remember who loves him the most.
+You can personalize socks and ties with your face, so Dad will always remember who loves him the most.

 - Personalized Grilling Set - A personalized grilling set is a great fit for dads who love to spend time out on the grill.
 It gives Dad a gift he’ll enjoy while also making it all about him.

 Customized Golf Markers - If your dad loves spending time on the back nine, give him a gift like custom photo golf markers to help him remember you while he’s out on the greens.

-Start on a meaningful gift by thinking about your favorite dad memories.
-Remember that first awkward shaving lesson?
-Learning to drive with him in the passenger seat (yikes!).
-Or maybe there’s something more sentimental, like the smiley face he’d draw on anything when you felt defeated.
 Magnifying a memory can make the details a big deal.
 For example, remember all those autumn hunting trips with some photos and a 30-caliber pen for Dad?
 Search for his old cologne and write a note of the times as a kid you remember him wearing it.

 - Candy Tackle Box - With a simple plastic organizer, you can make a gift to lure him in.
-Rather than filling it up with expensive lures and fishing tackles, fill it with gummy worms and Swedish Fish to make this candy tackle box.
+Rather than filling it up with expensive lures and fishing tackles, fill it with gummy worms and Swedish Fish to make a candy tackle box..